 Each student is expected to carry a minimum of seven credits per academic year with the exception of Freshmen and Senior Year.
 Each student will schedule six periods of classes a day.
 Individual considerations to waive this expectation require cooperative approval of the Principal, Counselor, Case Manager (if applicable), and Parent / Guardians.
 This includes students who are seeking an alternative plan.
 COURSE & SCHEDULE CHANGES

 Since a student who registers for a course has made a commitment to complete the course, he/she is expected to do so.
 Students should treat their final course schedule as a contract.
 Schedule changes after the beginning of the school year, or at the semesters, will be considered, but not guaranteed.
 The Add/Drop period is limited to the first 5 days after the beginning of a course.
 Dropping a course beyond this period will result in a Withdraw (WD) and noted on the student transcript.
 Students who are not passing at the time of withdrawal will receive a Withdraw Failure (WF) for the course dropped and will receive a zero calculated into their GPA.
-Any other requests for a change in schedule require approval from the Principal.
+Any other requests for a change in schedule require approval from the Principal or designee.
 If the administration determines that a student has been inappropriately placed in a course as a result of the school's leveling process (not by a student/parent waiver), a change will be allowed beyond the Add/Drop period.
+Any student taking any courses outside of the CAES curriculum such as AP, VLACS, e-start, must complete a request form to do so, and have permission of the Principal or designee.
+Courses not pre-approved will not be calculated in the weighted GPA for class rank.